The logic behind the sales contest is long overdue for an overhaul. The same could be said of the stereotype of the sales professional.

 * * *

 Many of these sales contests used mechanics and psychological triggers other than pure competition.
 If you want to keep your contests fresh and effective, look past basic competition and add some other dimensions.
+If you are looking for sales competition software platforms, look no further, check out our Product Selection Tool for the right sales competition platform.
 The results could yield more than better numbers; they could lead to better collaboration and a more engaged team.